ailiis/conclusions/README.md

    Several of these may occur, in no particular order.
    This stretch always ends the conclusions.
 There is only one exception when _Outlook_ does not end the conclusion:
    If the conclusion has multiple subsections then _Outlook_ may be found in a seperate subsection.
-   _Outlook

-**exceptions to the flow**: List and `artifact`.
+**exceptions to the flow**: Lists, `artifact` and `result`.
 - Lists are often introduced as "contributions".
 Typically these are a mix of outcomes(`result`,`conclusion` and _Outlook_ codes) with no certain structure. <FloMorZha und BalRal>
-- &#x1F4CC; `artifact` are XXXX . `artifact` typically occur after _Introduction_ and _Study Description_.
+- &#x1F4CC; An `artifact` can be a guide, a taxonomy, a method.
+If it is a document, it is autonomous from the article. `artifact` typically occur after _Introduction_ and _Study Description_.
   The content of an `artifact` is often only described in a superficial way (meaning no actual learnings are explained, `teaser`).
-  If an `artifact` is described the above flow is no longer working until the description is over.
+  If an `artifact` is described the above flow is no longer working until the description part is over.
+- `result` is sometimes seen out of _Study Description_.
+   Sometimes `result` slides into `conclusion` and makes the turning point longer.
+   A `result` in this position typically explains a conclusion.
+   Sometimes `result` is found in _Outlook_ and most of the times this means the authors intended a "take-home-message", but did not take the  last step to generalize and make it a `conclusion`.

-&#x1F517;**The flow guides the coding**: During coding, we will expect the next sentence to be either part of the same stretch or the beginning of one that the archetype describes as a possible successor.
+**The flow guides the coding**: During coding, we will expect the next sentence to be either part of the same stretch or the beginning of one that the archetype describes as a possible successor.
 Only if the next sentence clearly defies any such interpretation will we consider a different code for it.
+Also, keep the exceptions in mind.

 ### 2.2 Core codes for the turning points

-&#x1F4CC;The turning points are the most informative sentences in a conclusion:
-The first describes what the study is about, the second describes what it found.

 &#x1F517;From _Introduction_ to _Study Description_:
 - code `objective`: